glimpse-editor/glimpse-editor.github.io/content/about.md

 As a project we are aware that some people have ethical concerns about using Github, and that other projects appear above us in [the search results](https://github.com/search?utf8=%E2%9C%93&q=glimpse&type=).
 For those reasons we periodically discuss how our contributors feel about using it, as well as the merits and drawbacks of potential alternatives.

-There are no plans to move our code, and we believe the time and resources required to do so at the present time significantly outweigh the benefits.
-However, we are open to potentially mirroring our project to other platforms if that can be balanced against the maintenance burden of doing so.
+We have tried self-hosted solutions in the past, and you can see evidence of that in our blog and Open Collective profile.
+The main problem is that the build process for Glimpse Image Editor requires a lot of compute power, and we do not receive enough donations to replicate the same functionality we can achieve with Github Actions.
+In addition deploying, hardening and maintaining multiple servers is not a straightforward task, and time our volunteer contributors spend being server administrators is time that they cannot spend developing Glimpse Image Editor or Glimpse NX.

-If you do not have a Github account because you do not use the service or have chosen to boycott it, we now accept bug reports and feature requests [via email](mailto:glimpse-editor@fire.fundersclub.com).
+There are currently no plans to move the Glimpse Image Editor source code from Github.
+However, if you do not want to sign up for that website or have chosen to boycott it, we now accept bug reports and feature requests [via email](mailto:glimpse-editor@fire.fundersclub.com).

+We are still exploring potential host platforms for Glimpse NX.
+The project will initially be developed on Github, but once we have a minimum viable product we will have a better understanding of our technical requirements and can then start exploring other alternatives.

 [Return to top](#contents)

 ## Could you just run "find and replace" to fix the name? {#could-you-just-run-find-and-replace-to-fix-the-name}
-We could, but that would completely destroy plug-in compatibility and break the upstream subcomponents on which we rely.
-That would also cause serious problems with all the build scripts and be very time-consuming to fix.
+No. That would break API compatibility with submodule dependencies and plugins, and the build system would also require a lot of refactoring.
+In addition, you would also break all the translation files and the mechanisms that keep them up-to-date.
+All of those problems would be very time-consuming to fix.

 To preserve compatibility we had to maintain existing file names, variable names, constants, class names, methods and APIs.
 This meant we had to provide our own files, variables and constants, then identify where we wanted to use them, swap in those values wherever that did not break compatibility, and find a suitable replacement wherever we referred to upstream code that we had not modified (we settled on "GNU I.M.P").
 That cannot be achieved using find-and-replace tools or regular expressions alone.

-In addition to changing the name we also wanted to change the project logo.
-We commissioned an artist to do that for us, and subsequently had to make code fixes to the application to swap in our own art assets.

-Finally, we also had to ensure that our changes were applied appropriately in the existing translation files and did not break the automated mechanisms in the build systems that keep them up-to-date.

-In short, it is not easy to rebrand the GNU Image Manipulation Program.
-Similarly, the reason why this project is not just "one man and his Github repository" is because we do have other objectives and intend to create software that other people actually want to use.
+It is not straightforward to rebrand the GNU Image Manipulation Program.
+You can read more about our other aims and objectives on the [Development Priorities](https://github.com/glimpse-editor/Glimpse/wiki/Development-Priorities) wiki page.

 [Return to top](#contents)